RizveOve/BlogTime/README.md

 - **"Firebase not initialized"**: Verify your Firebase config is correct
 - **Posts not loading**: Check browser network tab for failed requests
 - **Migration not running**: Clear browser cache and reload
+- **"The query requires an index" error**:
+  - Click the provided Firebase Console link in the error to create the index automatically
+  - The app includes fallback logic to work without indexes (with slower performance)
+  - Comments will still work, just without optimal sorting initially

 ## Support